jeremylynch83/drjeremylynch/_combined_master.md

 ## Medical History and Physical Examination

 The first step involves a thorough review of your medical history.
 We will ask you detailed questions about your symptoms, including their nature, duration, and severity.
-They may also ask you about your overall health, including any other medical conditions you may have and any medications you are currently taking.
+We may also ask you about your overall health, including any other medical conditions you may have and any medications you are currently taking.

 ## Imaging Tests